i386x/pubdocs/TeX/README.md

   ```
   <single-char-token> ::= single character control sequence
                        |  token (ASCII value, category)
+                       |  active character
   ```
 * `<space>` is defined as:
   ```
-  <space> ::= token of category 10 or its equivalent control sequence
+  <space> ::= token of category 10 or its equivalent control sequence/active
+              character
   ```
 * `<stretch>` is defined as:
   ```